projectcalico/calico/master/getting-started/kubernetes/installation/vagrant/index.md

 ### 1.4 Verify environment

-You should now have three CoreOS servers - one Kubernetes master and two Kubernetes nodes.
+You should now have three CoreOS Container Linux servers - one Kubernetes master and two Kubernetes nodes.
 The servers are named k8s-master, k8s-node-01, and k8s-node-02 and have IP addresses 172.18.18.101, 172.18.18.102, and 172.18.18.103.

 At this point, it's worth checking that your servers can ping each other.